bethannchamber/hello-merge/README.md

-Dear all, Im  here to mess things up -- janet
+Dear all, Im  here to mess things up -- jannnnet

-This will creat some conflict on Saturday. -- dipro
+This will creat some conflict on Saturday. -- dixro

-This better create some intense conflict!!!! -- bethany
+This better create some intense conflict!!!! -- battane

-Okay.
+Okae!